pwa-builder/PWABuilder/docs/builder/meta.md

 * Package ID: The ID of your Meta Quest app.
 We recommend a reverse-domain style string: com.domainname.appname.
 Letters, numbers, periods, hyphens, and underscores are allowed.
 * App name: The name of your app as displayed to users.
-* Launcher name: The name of your app in the Android launcher.
-This is typically the same as app name, or a shortened version of it.
-We prepopulate this with
 * App version: This is the version string displayed to end users, e.g. “1.0.0.0”
 * App version code: This is an integer used as a private, internal version of your app.
 * Manifest URL: The URL of your app manifest.
 We prepopulate this for you.